youngwiseone/U-SUK-RAYSING/Readme.txt

 U SUK RAYSING
 ===============

 A new racing game using properiety technology!
+And Cars!